 My reasearch interests in philosophy lie in the fields of social and political philosophy (political theory, politics and ethics, peace, intercultural dialogue), philosophical anthropology (human dignity, human rights, menschenbild), and ethics (realism, universalism, relativism, political ethics, social ethics).

-I have complemented my academic education with various further education programmes among which: a Certificate of Advanced Studies (CAS) in Human Rights from the University of Geneva, a Certificate in Human Rights for Open Societies (Utrecht University), and several other programmes in interculturality, higher education didactics, and educational media didactics; I am currently attending the Compliance-Officer Certificate Programme offered by the University of Liechtenstein.
+I have complemented my academic education with various further education programmes among which: a Compliance-Officer Certificate Programme from the University of Liechtenstein, a Certificate of Advanced Studies (CAS) in Human Rights from the University of Geneva, a Certificate in Human Rights for Open Societies (Utrecht University), and several other programmes in interculturality, higher education didactics, and educational media didactics.

 Critical and networked thinking informs my whole attitude; open to the world and eager to learn from others, I am thrilled by professional challenges that are centered on these above-mentioned fields.